tarikguney/command-core/README.md

 ```bash
 helloworld.exe add --name tarik --lastname guney
 ```
-If we disect the command call above, these would be the pieces of it:
+If we disect the command call above, these are the pieces of it:
 - `add`: The verb of the command.
 It is also known as `subcommand`.
-- `--name` and `--lastname`: These are the paramter names, or option names.
+- `--name` and `--lastname`: These are the parameter names, or option names.
 - `tarik` and `guney`: These are the arguments or parameter values.

 You will see that these names are used in the library classes, as well.

-You can write represent and parse the command with the following classes:
+You can represent and parse the command above with the following classes:

 ```c#
 [VerbName("add")]